 Unpredictable weather patterns and heavyweight cars and equipment deteriorate a driveway quickly, which is why many property owners strategize on how often they should resurface as a preventative maintenance strategy or extend a driveway’s life expectancy.
-The condition of your home or business’s driveway is a vital indicator as to when to repave as there will be multiple cracks, uneven spots or potholes that resurfacing will not be able to repair.
+The condition of your home or business’s driveway is a vital indicator as to when to repave as there will be multiple cracks, uneven spots or potholes as well as rust stains that resurfacing will not be able to repair.
 A properly maintained driveway also adds to your home’s curb appeal.
 Here are three things you need to consider before deciding on when the best time to repave.

 Difference Between Resurfacing and Repaving